 A: Yes, according to Section 2.10 Legal Service Provider Limited Law License for Emeritus and Non-Admitted Attorneys in the State Bar's Bylaws, an emeritus status is available.
 It states:

 An attorney granted a legal services limited license pursuant to Rule 15-301.2 NMRA shall be a member of the State Bar of New Mexico and shall be subject to the Rules of Professional Conduct and the Rules Governing Discipline.
 Licensees shall pay a reduced annual State Bar membership fee of one hundred dollars, consisting of a State Bar services fee of fifty dollars and a disciplinary fee of fifty dollars in lieu of the fee required by Rule 17-203 NMRA.
 For more information call the NM Supreme Court at (505) 827-4860

 Q: How do I qualify for a Fee Waiver?

 Q. What does inactive status mean?

 A: Inactive status is for those members who are eligible for active status but are not currently practicing law in New Mexico and have completed an application for inactive status.
 There are no continuing legal education requirements during the time you are on the inactive status.
-Membership dues are $100 per year.
-An inactive status application is available online or by calling the the State Bar Finance department at 797-6015.
+Membership fees are $100 per year.
+An inactive status application is available online or by calling the the State Bar Finance department at (505) 797-6015.